DavyCode/blog/_posts/2017-12-11-our-journey-toward-saas-customization-and-extensibility-at-auth0.markdown

   - 2017-05-19-serverless-webhooks-with-auth0-extend
   - 2017-08-22-for-the-best-security-think-beyond-webhooks
 ---
-Previously, we wrote about the emerging pattern of [Serverless Extensibility](https://auth0.com/blog/why-is-serverless-extensibility-better-than-webhooks/).
-Examples of the concept are popping up in many of the services you use daily like [Twilio](https://www.twilio.com/functions) and here at [Auth0](https://auth0.com/).

 How did Auth0 get to the point of offering extensibility through a serverless platform?
 While not rocket science, it has been a four-year journey that predates both [Amazon Lambda](https://aws.amazon.com/lambda/) and the term Serverless.
 Like all innovation, it starts with resource constraints, the need to give customers the features they wanted and making sales.

+Previously, we wrote about the emerging pattern of [Serverless Extensibility](https://auth0.com/blog/why-is-serverless-extensibility-better-than-webhooks/).
+Examples of the concept are popping up in many of the services you use daily like [Twilio](https://www.twilio.com/functions) and here at [Auth0](https://auth0.com/).
+In this post, we will go into details of the real need proposed by our customers and how we went about empowering them to customize our product to their needs.

-## The problem we were trying to solve
+## The problem

 ![NASA Engineers working on MAVEN](https://cdn.auth0.com/website/blog/extend/why-auth0-chose-serverless-extensibility/engineers_working_on_the_high-gain_antenna_of_the_MAVEN_spacecraft.jpg)